nishi-cloud/Project/README.md

 <i>&nbsp; Work with Optimism, Hope for the Best!</i><br><br>

 👋 Greetings!
-I'm Ravi Kant, a passionate DevOps Engineer with a strong background in Linux, AWS, and cloud technologies.
+I'm Nishu Gupta, a passionate DevOps Engineer with a good background in Linux, AWS, and cloud technologies.

 🚀 I specialize in automating infrastructure, managing CI/CD pipelines, and ensuring high availability of systems using tools like Docker, Kubernetes, Jenkins, Ansible, and Terraform.